dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 #### Enhancing with Files

 The NIO.2 `Files` class has a few *static methods* for conveniently reading and writing data.
-Most of them may potentially use a lot of memory, and one of them works "in a streaming way".
+Most of them may potentially use a lot of memory, but one of them works "in a streaming way".
 Here is a list:

 | Description                      | `Files` static method                                                                                                               |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|